kaakaa/pflenker.github.io/_drafts/rust-text-editor-chapter-1.md

 ```
 `hecto` is the name of the text editor we will be building.
 Executing this command will create a folder called `hecto` which has already set up git (and therefore includes a folder called `.git` and a file called `.gitignore`).
 We are not going to use git for this tutorial, so you can ignore this for now.

 It also creates a file called `Cargo.toml`, which is pre-filled with some information like the author or application name.
 If you are familiar with JavaScript, the `Cargo.toml` is comparable to the `package.json`.
 It describes your package as well as its dependencies to other packages.
-When focussing on `hecto`, we can also ignore it.

 Finally, there is a file called `src/main.rs`.
 When you open it, it already contains the following code:
 ```rust